1. Production of homogeneous labor

 2. Education fosters competition when cooperation is the key.

 If kids learn different things, they don't and can't compete.
 A group of adolescents who have all learned a variety of things, from accounting to video production to art, don't need to beg for work because they can band together to start a firm.

-We all know the teacher’s pet gets all opportunities.
+We all know teacher’s pets get all the opportunities.
 You can work as hard as you want.
 There is no real incentive for a teacher to give you a fair chance.
-His income does not depend on who gets the opportunities.
+His income does not depend on promoting the right talent.
 He has no skin in the game.
-By the time kids finish education, they no longer believe in hard work because it never worked before.
+By the time kids finish education, they no longer believe in hard work, because it never worked in their experience.

 4. Unqualified teachers

 When I substituted at Starkville High School, Ms. Townsend talked bout HCi.
 A student corrected her, “I think it is HC1.”
 “Yes, HC1”, she said.
 I was probably the only person in the room who knew it was HCL.
 Nobody found out Ms. Townsend was wrong.
 Everyone was clueless about how incompetent she was.

 Schools put kids of the same age together.
 This severely inhibits learning.
 If kids interacted with people of all ages, from younger children to senior citizens, they would have a much more mature picture of life.
 Imagine if college students knew about Thomas Sowell, who admits to having grown out of marxism, they wouldn’t have to reinvent the wheel.
 If they hung out with older people, they would learn from their errors.